Gurobi/gurobi-optimods/.github/CONTRIBUTING.md

 7. Follow the PR checklist.
 8. When complete, take the PR out of draft and assign a reviewer.

+### Development environment

+To set up your development environment:

+1. Create a python 3.9 virtual environment
+2. Run `make develop` from the top directory of this repository

+To build and view the docs (note that when building locally, there is no theme applied, so it won't look like the readthedocs page):

+1. Activate your virtual environment
+2. Change to `docs` directory
+3. Run `make livehtml`.
+This will build the docs and (after a little while) open up a browser window at the index page
+4. Any change to the documentation source files will automatically rebuild and update your browser

+To run the tests

+1. Activate your virtual environment
+2. Run `make test`.
+This will run the tests of the nup implementations and examples in the docs

 ### Scaffolding

 To get started implementing a new nup, create the following files (replacing `<nup>` and `<category>` as needed).
 Each of the files below has an equivalent under the `_templates` directory which provides further details.